 - LEGO and VEX virtual competition environment.

-After completion of the curriculums and simulation environments the team began testing and iteratively improving the lessons within the curriculum.
+After completion of the curriculum and simulation environments the team began testing and iteratively improving the lessons within the curriculum.
 The iterative test and redesign process is still in progress.
 Below you will find links to:

-- Initial curriculums
+- Initial curriculum

 - Robotics competition environments